 Goa’s nightlife is legendary and the region has developed a reputation for a party scene synonymous with dance music and its associated sub-culture.
-So popular is the music scene that, by the 1990s, it had developed its own musical genre: Goan Trance.
+So popular is the music scene that, by the 1990s, it had developed its own musical genre: Goa Trance.

 Hire a Bike, Hit the Beaches

 Palolem beach, South Goa, is acclaimed as one of Goa’s prettiest.
-It is known for its ‘Money Stone’, a sculpture by American conceptual artist Jacek Tylicki, though now it is best recognised as the Goan residence of Jason Bourne in the film The Bourne Supremacy.
+It is known for its ‘Money Stone’, a sculpture by American conceptual artist Jacek Tylicki, though now it is best recognized as the Goan residence of Jason Bourne in the film The Bourne Supremacy.

 Mandrem is a bolt-hole for the cool marketing kids from India’s cities – Jade Jagger runs a beach boutique shop here.

 Grandmother’s Hole is a beach accessible through a hole in the fort walls of Fortaleza Santa Catarina in the Goan city of Vasco de Gama.
 Its name is taken from local folklore, where it’s said a grandmother used to sit at the hole waiting for her son to come back from sea.